cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

 is not compatible with versions 3.6 and earlier.

 ## Upgrade the Masterfiles Policy Framework

-We would however still recommend to perform a masterfiles upgrade (ideally in a test environment first) to get all the enhancements and fixes.

 The Masterfiles Policy Framework is available in the hub package, separately on the [download page](http://cfengine.com/community/download/), or directly from